Rutgers MBA in Finance

 My Passion is Finance - Amit, Rutgers MBA '13

-In addition to the Full-Time or Flex core MBA curriculum requirements, Full-Time and Flex MBA candidates following the new curriculum and seeking a finance concentration must take five intensive courses of their choice at either the Newark or New Brunswick, New Jersey campuses (four courses for Flex MBA candidates following the old Flex curriculum).
+In addition to the Full-Time or Flex (part-time) core MBA curriculum requirements, Full-Time and Flex MBA candidates pursuing a finance concentration must take five intensive courses of their choice at either the Newark or New Brunswick campuses.

 The core courses are the building blocks upon which the rest of the MBA program stands.
-Our objective is to have students well prepared for their advanced courses and encourage and support high performance of our students.
-Therefore, the Department of Finance and Economics is recommending faculty teaching the core courses (Managerial Economics, Aggregate Economics and Financial Management) to evaluate their students by using examinations and other assignments that are highly demanding so that they reveal the differential performance of students.
-To specially reward the good student, the Department of Finance and Economics has established the following grading policy for MBA core courses: The total of A's and B's awarded is not to exceed 75% of the total number of students taking the class.
-The A's may be awarded to no more than 25% of the class.
+The objective is to have students well prepared for their advanced courses and encourage and support the high performance of our students.
+With that in mind, the Department of Finance and Economics recommends that faculty teaching core courses, including Managerial Economics, Aggregate Economics and Financial Management, evaluate their students by using examinations and other assignments that are highly demanding so that they reveal the differential performance of students.
+To specially reward the good student, the department has established the following grading policy for MBA core courses: The total of A’s and B’s awarded is not to exceed 75 percent of the total number of students taking the class.
+The A's may be awarded to no more than 25 percent of the class.